AWRaCLe: All-Weather Image Restoration using Visual In-Context Learning: Ablation Studies

 \subsection{Effect of Individual Components}

 In this section, we show the importance of the various components of AWRaCLe.
 Table~\ref{tab:ablations} shows quantitative results for each of our ablations on the SOTS dataset.
 In the table, ``Context'' refers to training with either paired or unpaired context, ``DCE'' indicates if the DCE block is used, ``CF'' indicates usage of CF block and ``MLF'' refers to the incorporation of multi-level fusion.
 A ``\checkmark'' in a column means that component is used, while a ``-'' means it is not used.
-Note that it is not possible to remove the DCE and CF blocks in their entirety.
-Thus, when the DCE block is removed, we remove the $\texttt{MHSA(.)}$ operation, and when the CF block is removed, we replace the $\texttt{MHCA(.)}$ operation with interpolation and element-wise multiplication with decoder features.

 The table shows that our proposed method, AWRaCLe (last row), demonstrates the best performance.
-Training with only the baseline (row 1) results in a significant drop in restoration performance.
-Without the DCE block (row2), there is an improvement in the model's performance over the baseline.
-Omitting the CF blocks (row3) yields some performance gain but it is still quite inferior to our proposed method.
-The absence of MLF (row4) also leads to a drop in performance.
-Finally, training with unpaired context (row5) yields inferior results compared to training with paired context.
-Thus, these ablations highlight the importance of the components of AWRaCLe.